-However, they also don’t want to be bombarded with a sales pitch right after connecting with you.
-Pitching prospects on LinkedIn isn’t professional and how a lot of salespeople lose out on deals.
+Yes, there are highly skilled professionals on LinkedIn who are likely ready to have a sales conversation more than other social media platforms, but they also don’t want to be bombarded with a sales pitch right after connecting with you.
+Going straight for the pitch on LinkedIn isn’t professional, and it is how a lot of salespeople lose out on deals.

 Let Them Know You Are There for Them

 Once someone connects with you, simply thank them for connecting.
 Do not reach out with an immediate sales pitch.
 That will likely cause them to disconnect from you or, at a minimum, cause them to ignore further messages from you.